vikas-0/GeekyHub/content/post/animate-svg-using-react-native-renanimated-2/index.md

   Press
 </Button>
 ```
 You'll notice that even after pressing the button, nothing happens.
-It is because change of sharedValue doesn't trigger re-render of the react component. finally animated props comes into the picture.
-Instead of passing prop directly, we will pass it using animated prop.
+This is because changing a shared value doesn't trigger a re-render of the React component.
+Finally, animated props come into the picture.
+Instead of passing the props directly, we will pass them using `animatedProps`.

 ```react
 const animatedProps = useAnimatedProps(() => ({